Logistical Support of the Russian Armed Forces

-Deputy Defense Minister for logistics Army General Dmitry Bulgakov was replaced by Colonel-General Mikhail Mizintsev, the previous head of the MoD's National Defense Management Center.
+Deputy Defence Minister for logistics Army General Dmitry Bulgakov, in post 2010-2022, was replaced by Colonel-General Mikhail Mizintsev, the previous head of the MoD's National Defence Management Center.

+Mizintsev was then replaced during the Russian invasion of Ukraine.
+He left the Armed Forces for the Wagner PMC.
+Colonel General Alexey Kuzmenkov was appointed deputy minister of defence for logistics, Western media sources reported on 30 April 2023.
+On 11 March 2024, Lieutenant General Andrey Bulyga was appointed as Deputy Minister of Defense of the Russian Federation for Logistics and director of the service.

 Composition

 The structure of the Central Office of the Logistics Department of the Armed Forces of Russia: